|Date of Birth||14 April 1941 , Chabua, Assam, India|

 |Height||5' 3" (1.6 m)|

 Mini Bio (1)

-Julie Christie, the British movie legend whom Al Pacino called "the most poetic of all actresses", was born in Chukua, Assam, India, on April 14, 1941, the daughter of a tea planter and his Welsh wife Rosemary, who was a painter.
+Julie Christie, the British movie legend whom Al Pacino called "the most poetic of all actresses", was born in Chukua, Assam, India, on April 14, 1941, the daughter of a tea planter, Frank St. John Christie, and his wife, Rosemary (Ramsden), who was a painter.
+Her family was of English, and some Scottish, origin.
 The young Christie grew up on her father's tea plantation before being sent to England for her education.
 Finishing her studies in Paris, where she had moved to improve her French with an eye to possibly becoming a linguist (she is fluent in French and Italian), the teenager became enamored of the freedom of the Continent.
 She also was smitten by the bohemian life of artists and planned on becoming an artist before she enrolled in London's Central School of Speech Training.
 She made her debut as a professional in 1957 as a member of the Frinton Repertory of Essex.

 Christie was not fond of the stage, even though it allowed her to travel, including a professional gig in the United States.
 Her true métier as an actress was film, and she made her screen debut in the science-fiction television serial A for Andromeda (1961) in 1961.
 Her first film role was as the unlikely wife of Leslie Phillips' in the Ealing-like comedy Crooks Anonymous (1962), which was followed up by an ingénue role in another comedy, The Fast Lady (1962).
 The producers of the "James Bond" series were sufficiently intrigued by the young actress to consider her for the role that subsequently went to Ursula Andress in Dr. No (1962), but dropped the idea because she was not busty enough.